 - Special features: Septic safe, biodegradable, USDA Certified Biobased Product, nontoxic

 - Does not remove mold or mildew

-Get the Seventh Generation professional tub and tile cleaner on Amazon and Walmart.
+Get the Seventh Generation professional tub and tile cleaner on Amazon.

 As much as we love a good earth-friendly cleaner, we know that some tough jobs require specialized formulas.
 For moldy, stained grout that won’t respond to everyday cleaners, Grout-Eez performs well.
 This “super heavy-duty” solution is designed for maximum cleaning power, especially on floors and large surfaces.

 With a squeeze-top, targeted nozzle, and large brush that can attach to any standard broom pole, Grout-Eez does attempt to make grout cleaning easy without bending or scrubbing required.
 Plus, the brush can also be used without attaching it to anything, which is how we tested it—it still works.
 We found we liked a more targeted brush to scrub grout lines, but a floor brush could have many useful applications for those with mobility challenges.

 Grout-Eez promises to suck up dirt, grease, and stains in about 5 minutes.
 Upon testing, we found that it only required about 3 minutes of soaking before it was ready to clean and only needed minimal scrubbing.
 It did clean and whiten our tile grout, but it didn’t get it as white as the Best Overall pick.

 Safe for most tiled surfaces (but not natural stone), the active ingredients include urea monohydrochloride (a strong acid) and nonylphenol ethoxylates (a chemical detergent).
 Due to these chemicals, Grout-Eez does create fumes, so always wear protective gear (goggles, mask, and gloves).
 The cleaner has a very harsh smell, so it may be best used for heavy-duty jobs in well-ventilated areas and not for everyday cleaning.